-For the year ended December 31, 2022, DST affixed amounted to P7.65 million representing documentary stamps imposed mainly on debt instruments issued during the year, of which were all charged to the Bank's clients, hence, not reported as part of the Bank's expenses.
-While DST imposed on documents other than the debt instruments issued amounted to P1.00 million and is presented as part of Taxes and licenses under Other Operating Expenses account in the 2022 statement of comprehensive income.
+For the year ended December 31, 2023, DST affixed amounted to P17.30 million representing documentary stamps imposed mainly on debt instruments issued during the year, of which were all charged to the Bank's clients, hence, not reported as part of the Bank'sexpenses.
+While DST amounting to P6.12 million was imposed for the issuance of shares and certificate of time deposits, and is presented as part of Taxes and licenses under Other Operating Expenses account in the 2023 statement of comprehensive income.